NPTfisheries/SnakeRiverFishStatus/README.md

-The project relies on data, hard work, and discussions from many collaborators and we’d like to thank our colleagues at Biomark, Inc., Columbia River Inter-Tribal Fish Commission, Idaho Department of Fish and Game, National Oceanic and Atmospheric Administration, Oregon Department of Fish and Wildlife, Shoshone-Bannock Tribes Fish and Wildlife Department, and Washington Department of Fish and Wildlife.
+The project relies on data, hard work, and discussions from many collaborators and we’d like to thank our colleagues at Biomark, Inc., Columbia River Inter-Tribal Fish Commission, Confederated Tribes of the Umatilla Indian Reservation, Idaho Department of Fish and Game, National Oceanic and Atmospheric Administration, Oregon Department of Fish and Wildlife, Shoshone-Bannock Tribes Fish and Wildlife Department, and Washington Department of Fish and Wildlife.

 ### Licenses